gwbres/cggtts/doc/cggtts.md

 if \"TOT\" = Total delay is specified, we actually discard any other possibly provided delay value, and this one superceeds and becomes the only known system delay.
-Refer to the System Delay paragraph to understand what they mean and how to specify them.
+Refer to the System Delay documentation to understand what they mean and how to specify/use them.

 ## Getting started